sdrik/docker-php/README.md

-# docker-php
+# sdrik/php
-Various PHP base images for Docker
+This PHP base image for Docker is intended to be run behind a Traefik proxy.